jyotil-raval/interview-questions/ReactJS/04 Expert Level.md

 > _Conclusion_: Handling memory leaks in React applications requires vigilance, thorough testing, and adherence to best practices for managing resources and subscriptions, ensuring optimal performance and reliability over time.

-#### Expert 14> Describe the process of building a scalable and maintainable design system with React.
+#### Expert 14> Describe the process of building a scalable and maintainable design system with React

 > _Purpose_: Building a scalable and maintainable design system with React involves creating reusable UI components, design patterns, and guidelines that can be shared across multiple projects and teams, ensuring consistency and efficiency in UI development.